quil-lang/quil/spec/Quil.md

 **`DAGGER`**

 The `DAGGER` modifier represents the adjoint operation or complex-conjugate transpose.
+Since every gate is a unitary operator, this is just the inverse.
 For example, if G is a gate described by the 1-qubit operator

 ```
 [ a b ]